 - After the first year, you may decide the annual fee is not worth paying.
 This is why it is important to keep a note or spreadsheet of all of your accounts, date opened, and annual fees.
 As the anniversary approaches, you may choose to cancel a card, but before you cancel, make sure you do not lose your points!

 “Which credit card should I get?”

 The best advice I can give to anyone starting out is to get the card that gives you the most flexibility with points, and that would be the Chase Sapphire Preferred card.
-The welcome bonus I can find for CSP is currently 60,000 points.
-That bonus is worth at least $750, but potentially much more.
+Click here for 25 valuable ways to redeem the welcome bonus.

 Each month, we update the list off credit card offers.
 You can find that list here or in the main menu.

 Advertiser disclosure: The Miles Genie has partnered with CardRatings for our coverage of credit card products.
 The Miles Genie and CardRatings may receive a commission from card issuers.

 Comments below are not provided or commissioned by the bank advertiser.
 The comments have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.